MicrosoftDocs/mesh-docs/mesh/develop/enhance-your-environment/webcontent.md

 - **Content Performance Analyzer tool integration:** Measure the average time it takes for URP to render WebSlates in a frame and find content loading issues.

-- **Testing with the Mesh Emulator:** Interact with your content as a user would, directly from the Unity editor.
+- **Testing in Mesh Emulation Mode:** Interact with your content as a user would, directly from the Unity editor.

 - **Manually authenticate in-experience:** Access secure content from within the experience by logging into your account and viewing content at runtime.